samueltexa/Pyhton_Fundamentals_YearOne-2022/README.md

-# Learn_Python_From_Scratch
+# Introduction to Python
-Learn Python From Scratch is a beginner-friendly repository that teaches fundamental Python programming concepts through step-by-step guidance, practical examples, and interactive learning materials.
-Gain the skills and confidence to write your own Python scripts and programs, opening doors to various career opportunities.Start your journey to becoming a proficient Python programmer by accessing the "Learn Python From Scratch" GitHub repository today.
+Python_Introduction is a beginner-friendly repository for fundamental Python programming concepts.